About Burkina Faso

 Education, whether it is literacy training or supporting community schools, is a cornerstone of Save the Children activities in Burkina Faso.
 Working closely with community organizations to assess needs and successfully address them is the core of all of Save the Children’s work in the Sahel.
 This includes village health, school management, credit or market garden committees.
 Save the Children has helped to facilitate those processes that enable individuals, families, and communities to make pivotal decisions and allow them access to opportunities that positively affect the quality of their lives.

-Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2012 State of the World’s Mothers report.
-You can access detailed data here.
+Unless otherwise noted, facts and statistics have been sourced from Save the Children’s 2017 End of Childhood Report.